Successes

 The Rosen Law Firm was sole lead counsel in this consolidated class action in U.S. District Court for the Eastern District of Pennsylvania.
 The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act and §§11b and 15 of the Securities Act arising out of the Company’s issuance of materially false and financial statements.
 The parties settled the action for $15.3 million in cash.

-The Rosen Law Firm served as Co-Lead Counsel in this consolidated class action in the U.S. District Court for the Central District of California, Western Division.
-The complaint alleged violations of §§ 11 and 15 of the Securities Act arising out of the Company’s IPO.
-Plaintiffs agreed to settle this case for $1.2 million cash payment to class members.
+The Rosen Law Firm was sole Lead Counsel in this class action in the U.S. District Court for the Western District of Texas.
+The complaint alleged violations of §§ 10b and 20(a) of the Securities Exchange Act arising out of the Company’s issuance of false statements relating to a purported distribution agreement with a major information technology provider.
+The parties agreed to settle this action for $1.5 million.

-The Rosen Law Firm was sole lead counsel in this consolidated class action in U.S. District Court for the District of New Jersey.
-The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act arising out of the Company’s issuance of materially false and misleading business information.
-The parties agreed to settle this action for $2.25 million in cash.
+The Rosen Law Firm was sole Lead Counsel in this consolidated class action in the U.S. District Court for the Eastern District of New York.
+The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act arising out of the Company’s issuance of materially false and misleading statements about the Company’s true financial and business condition.
+The parties agreed to settle this action for $5 million in cash.

 Scroll to Top